 THIS ARTICLE MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ THE DISCLAIMER FOR MORE INFO

 Here are our in-flight tips for flying with your baby

 For diaper changes, there is a folding table that comes out from the wall.
 It’s not comfortable, and questionably clean.
 Try to dress baby in easy-to-change clothes and bring along a changing mat to add some cushion and a barrier between the germs.
 You can also use the privacy to sing some funny songs and act goofy to distract baby.

 For your own bathroom breaks, try to make a nest of toilet paper on the seat so you can actually sit down (these plane toilets are disgusting so I would never sit down directly on the seat).
 Sitting down will help you balance the baby on your knee while during your business.

 On longer flights, especially overnight international flights, it’s completely fine to walk around as long as the flight is smooth.
 This might help your baby go to sleep or just distract from the fact that you’re stuck there for what feels like an eternity.
 Make sure to pick times where flight attendants aren’t serving drinks or food, or trying to get other things done in the aisles.

-Even if your child isn’t really into toys yet, you need to bring SOMETHING.
-For Andrew I had a toy cellphone that makes sounds and plays music, our Sophie, a crinkly book, and my phone.
+Even if your baby isn’t really into toys yet, you need to bring SOMETHING.
+For Andrew, I had a toy cellphone that makes sounds and plays music, our Sophie, a crinkly book, and my phone.
 At 3 months he loved listening to music and watching cartoons even if it only held his attention for a few minutes.
-I loaded my phone with downloaded Netflix movies and some music from Moana on Youtube Red.
+I loaded my phone with downloaded Netflix movies and some music from Moana.